stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 A white-curved bud
 Opening its petals slowly in the warmth of heaven.
 The air is full of odours
-And languorous warm sounds&nbsp;.&nbsp;.&nbsp;. languorous warm sounds.
+And languorous warm sounds . . . languorous warm sounds.

 Moon over China,
-Weary moon on the river of the sky&nbsp;.&nbsp;.&nbsp;. weary moon!&rdquo;
+Weary moon on the river of the sky . . . weary moon! "

   *  *  *  *